Kentucky Wildcats men's basketball: Back-to-back championships (1949)

 For the 1949 season Kentucky had high expectations with most of the Fabulous Five returning.
 Big Blue Nation's expectations were met as the 1949 team won one more game than the previous year including both a SEC regular season and SEC tournament championship, while also getting back to the Final Four that March.
 In the finals Kentucky faced the Oklahoma A&M Cowboys, a team that had previously seen success in the tournament with back-to-back championships in 1945 and 1946.
 The Fab Five would succeed again winning 46–36 and Kentucky's only back-to-back NCAA championship.
 Kentucky was the second program in NCAA history to win back-to-back championships (there have been six other schools since).

 A new decade (1950)

 With a returning star player like Bill Spivey, Kentucky hoped to carry their success into the new decade.
-All did not look well after the Wildcats lost their first game by 11 to Saint John's at home, but they would pull it together for the Sugar Bowl Tournament, which they won, beating NCAA runner-up Bradley.
-Heading into rival Tennessee now No. 2 Kentucky was looking at the beginning of a tough six away game stretch; and tough it was.
-After losing to Tennessee, Kentucky would struggle to chain two wins together, losing every other game.
-They would defeat their next 14 opponents, including getting revenge in SEC tournament championship over Tennessee.
-Heading into the post-season, No. 3 Kentucky would play a powerhouse CCNY team in the NIT, missing the NCAA tournament.
-The Wildcats were no match and were thrashed by the CCNY Beavers, 50–83.
-The same CCNY would go to win the NIT, and then the NCAA championship.
-They are the only team in college basketball history to accomplish this feat.
+The Wildcats lost their first game by 11 to Saint John's at home, but they would pull it together for the Sugar Bowl Tournament, which they won, beating NCAA runner-up Bradley.
+After losing to Tennessee, Kentucky struggled to chain two wins together, losing every other game.
+They defeated their next 14 opponents, including getting revenge in SEC tournament championship over Tennessee.
+Heading into the post-season, No. 3 Kentucky played CCNY in the NIT, missing the NCAA tournament.
+The Wildcats were no match and were thrashed by the CCNY Beavers, 83–50.